 Should You Buy Pet Health Insurance?

-The "Pet Insurance" section of our website reports which plans use this type of thumbscrew pricing and which ones don't.
-To assess the true value of pet insurance, we gathered premium quotes from those plans, obtained price data showing what veterinarians actually charge for hundreds of services, and interviewed executives from leading insurers.
-We worked with the Purdue University College of Veterinary Medicine to develop a reasonable basket of vet services for our model pets: Woof, a medium-size male mixed-breed dog; and Kitty, a male mixed-breed cat.
+To assess the true value of these policies, in our "Pet Insurance" section we share results from our analysis of 12 companies' offerings.
+We gathered premium and other coverage info, obtained price data showing what veterinarians charge for scores of services, and interviewed executives from leading insurers.
+We worked with the Purdue University College of Veterinary Medicine to develop a reasonable set of vet services for our model pets, Woof, a medium-sized male mixed-breed dog; and Kitty, a male mixed-breed cat.
 We then conducted a cost/benefit analysis of each plan.